Xandery256/Project-Neptune/Design Document.md

 * Equipment/Upgrades (e.g. new movement options, upgrades to your weapon, new weapons, etc)
 * Metroid-esque areas where you must retrieve new equipment for your character to progress

-USPs:
+### USPs:
-What are your game’s Unique Selling Points?
-What’s different about it?
+*What are your game’s Unique Selling Points?
+What’s different about it?*
+Setting/Mini-bosses

-The Basics
+## The Basics
-(This information should mostly come from your concept doc.)
+*(This information should mostly come from your concept doc.)*

-Game:
-Describe your game in a paragraph.

-Genre:
-What genre does your game fit into?

-Audience:
-Who is the target audience for your game?

-### Unique Selling Point(s):
-*What is the hook(s) for your game?
-What’s different about it?
-What’s the player going to love about it?
-What is there about your game that will surprise the player and keep him/her coming back?*

-## Story

-Here’s where you give us the details on your game’s story and the player’s place in it.
-Every game needs a story, even if it’s only for the dev team.

 ### Plot:
-What happens in your story?
-Give us at least a basic outline of your story, including the start and the ending.
+*What happens in your story?
+Give us at least a basic outline of your story, including the start and the ending.*

+* Arrive at desolate station
+* Make way to engineering department
+* Explore each dept and find heads
+* Find Parts
+* Repair Ship
+* Escape

 ### The Player Character:
-Tell us who the PC is in your story—background, motivations, goals, and so on.
-If possible, include concept art of the PC or an image from another game to give us a sense of the PC.
+*Tell us who the PC is in your story—background, motivations, goals, and so on.
+If possible, include concept art of the PC or an image from another game to give us a sense of the PC.*
+He is a shipwright.
+His motivations are to survive and help who is stil alive.

 ### The Foe (Shadow):
 *Who or what is the main force opposing the player’s drive toward his/her end goal?
 What are this character’s goals?
 How does he/she/it aim to achieve them?*
-* Hivemind?
+* Hivemind; To spread to survive.
+Aims to achieve it by spreading wherever possible.

-Other Characters:
+### Other Characters:
-Who else is in your story, what’s their purpose, and what do they do?
+*Who else is in your story, what’s their purpose, and what do they do?*
+Heads of ea. department; Surviving crew members (e.g. clown)

-Story Vehicles:
+### Story Vehicles:
-Tell us how you will convey your story to the player.
+*Tell us how you will convey your story to the player.
 Will there be dialogue (text or voice) with NPCs?
 Text screens with story as a reward for player accomplishments?
-Cutscenes?
+Cutscenes?*
+* Cutscene (beginning and ending)
+* PDAs
+* NPC Dialogue

-The Game World
+## The Game World

 Tell us about your game world here.
 Fill in all sections as completely as possible.
 Add other sections if your game calls for them.

-Environments:
+### Environments:
-Describe the environments the player will encounter in your game.
-Concept art and/or images from other games could help convey this.
+*Describe the environments the player will encounter in your game.
+Concept art and/or images from other games could help convey this.*
+* Engineering lab, medical facility, security/armory area, cargo, shipyard/Shipwright quarters, manufacturing plant, chapel, bar, old bar, cafeteria, lounge, living quarters, maintenance halls, Mech LAB

-Key Locations:
+### Key Locations:
-Describe the key locations in your world, places where important parts of the story occur.
+*Describe the key locations in your world, places where important parts of the story occur.*
+* Bridge/Captain's Quarters, Chapel, Old Bar, Armory, Head of Medical's Office, Mech LAB

-Game Flow:
+### Game Flow:
-How does the player character experience your game world?
+*How does the player character experience your game world?
 How do the world’s locations connect?
 Include the order in which the player encounters the sections of your game world.
-Note: Make sure the connections between areas are either logical or make sense within the context of your story!
+Note: Make sure the connections between areas are either logical or make sense within the context of your story!*

+* Every sector of the station is interconnected to a central hub area.
+The world's locations connect by hallways and stairs where they will encounter enemies and a variety of other things.

-Interactivity:
+### Interactivity:
-What can the player do with your game world?
+*What can the player do with your game world?
 How does s/he interact with it?
 List some examples of interactive objects, items, and locations here.
-Also, in what ways can the player interact with the inhabitants of your game world?
+Also, in what ways can the player interact with the inhabitants of your game world?*

+* Doors
+* Parts
+* Weapons
+* Ammunition
+* Talk to NPCs

 ### Training: